reTHINK-project/hackathons/2nd_Tutorial.md

 ![2nd Challenge](./Figures/2-Tutorial.jpg)

 To overcome this second tutorial, each team should accomplish all the tasks bellow.
 Your feedback is extremely important for us in order to improve reTHINK framework in the future.
-As such, after completing all the tasks, each team must fill out this [Survey](https://docs.google.com/forms/d/e/1FAIpQLSdSUG4lieayZa_SaV64shdn5VG8NgmfxlzcLWVTlQAzresccw/viewform).
+As such, after completing all the tasks, each team should fill out this [Survey](https://docs.google.com/forms/d/e/1FAIpQLSdSUG4lieayZa_SaV64shdn5VG8NgmfxlzcLWVTlQAzresccw/viewform).

 ## Task 1 (`estimate: 10 minutes`)